More evacuated as forest fire reignites in southern France

-TOULOUSE, FRANCE (AFP) - A forest fire in France's southern Aveyron region has reignited, sparking the evacuation of 1,000 more people and burning a total of 1,260ha, local authorities said Sunday (Aug 14).
+TOULOUSE (France) • A forest fire in France's southern Aveyron region has reignited, sparking the evacuation of 1,000 more people and burning a total of 1,260ha, the local authorities said yesterday.

 France has been buffeted this summer by a historic drought as well as a series of heatwaves and several forest fires, notably in the south-west.

-The Aveyron fire, which has been raging since last Monday, appeared to be under control and dying out on Saturday afternoon when it suddenly reignited in a "virulent" manner, gobbling up 500 more hectares (1,235 acres), the prefecture said.
+The Aveyron fire, which has been raging since last Monday, appeared to be under control and dying out on Saturday afternoon when it suddenly reignited in a "virulent" manner, gobbling up 500 more hectares, the prefecture said.

 At least 1,000 people were evacuated from the village of Mostuejouls near the city of Millau and six nearby hamlets, it said.